Skip to main content

 (6) Retaliation

-This rule and federal and state law prohibit retaliation against any person for asserting their legal rights or their rights under this rule to be free from discrimination or harassment, for reporting discrimination or harassment, or for participating in an investigation of discrimination or harassment.
-Retaliation also includes any adverse action taken against a person for requesting an accommodation or for their role in reporting discrimination or harassment, assisting a complainant, serving as a witness, or otherwise participating in an investigation.
+This policy and federal and state law prohibit retaliation against any person for asserting their legal rights or their rights under this policy to be free from discrimination or harassment, for reporting discrimination or harassment, or for participating in an investigation of discrimination or harassment.
+Retaliation also includes any adverse action taken against a person for requesting an accessibility accommodation or for their role in reporting discrimination or harassment, assisting a complainant, serving as a witness, or otherwise participating in an investigation.
 No agent of the university may harass, coerce, intimidate, or discriminate against an individual for filing a complaint or participating in the complaint resolution process.
-Any person within the scope of this rule who engages in retaliation is subject to a separate charge of retaliation under this rule.
+Any person within the scope of this policy who engages in retaliation is subject to a separate charge of retaliation under this policy.

 (1) Timeliness of report